Postgraduate study

 • data ethics

-You can join us regardless of whether you already have skills in the use and application of digital data.
+You can join us regardless of whether you already have experience or practical skills in the use and application of digital data.

-The EFI model (which we call ‘fusion’ teaching) allows students to study on a fully online basis, or to combine online with on-campus study.
+The Futures Institute model (which we call ‘fusion’ teaching) allows students to study on a fully online basis, or to combine online with on-campus study.

-Since online and on-campus students study together, and we want to provide flexibility to move from on-campus to online study, we charge the same tuition fee levels for online study as for on-campus study.
+Since online and on-campus students study together, and we want to provide flexibility to move between on-campus and online study where visa rules allow you to do so, we charge the same tuition fee levels for online study as for on-campus study.

-For more information, see section on Studying with the Edinburgh Futures Institute.
+For more information, see section on Studying at Edinburgh Futures Institute.

-• A wide choice of short 10 credit optional courses (50 credits), at least two of which must be on topics related to your programme, with scope to study across the entire portfolio
+• a choice of short optional courses (at least two of which must be on topics related to your programme, with scope to study across the entire portfolio)

-• A project (taking the form of a 20-credit ‘integration and project planning’ course, and a 40-credit final project)
+• a project (taking the form of a 20-credit ‘knowledge integration and project planning’ course, and a 40-credit final project)

 Core courses